nmajor/sc-anagram/README.md

 Anagram coding exercise for Utah Software Craftsmanship meetup

 This is my sample code for the coding exercise.
-You can read more about it (here)[]
+You can read more about it [on my blog](http://nmajor.com/anagram-programming-excercise/)

 Exercise:
 Write a program that will generate all of the possible anagrams for the word "documenting"